 - In the Debian/Ubuntu system, use the command:

 - In the CentOS/Fedora system, use the command :

 $ yum install nano

-If there is a huge text with many lines, it isn't easy to scroll down the path and go to the line's end.
+If there is a huge text with many lines, it isn't easy to scroll down the path and go to the last line in nano.
 Nano provides a perfect solution for it.
-The following guide will tell you how to go to the end of the line in nano.
+The following guide will tell you how to go to the end of the file in nano.

 How to Move the End of the Line in Nano?
 [Go to End of File]

-There are two methods by which you can perform the following task:
+There are two methods by which you can jump to last line with the following task:

 sudo nano xyz.txt

-The cursor would point to the starting of the document when you open it with the nano editor.
+The cursor would point to the document's start when you open it with the nano editor.
 Use the "Alt and /" combination, and your cursor will shift to the end of the last line of your document.

 Open any file in the nano editor using the given command: